 The benefits of modern IT are commonly spruiked.
 Less often discussed.
-However, are the potential risks.
+However, are potential risks.
 As important as maintaining current infrastructure and adopting modern technology, identifying these risks and planning for a worst-case scenario is the key to risk management in nonprofit organisations.
 Read on for information about common IT concerns facing NFPs and how to mitigate them.

 CONTROL YOUR DATA